 The requirements in clause 8.3.17 shall apply, except that the definitions of following parameters are replaced with:

-- TFineTiming is the time period between UE finish processing the last activation command for PDCCH TCI, PDSCH TCI (when applicable) and the timing of first complete available SSB burst corresponding to the TCI state.
+- TFineTiming is the same as TFineTiming, OD-SSB as specified in clause 8.3.19..

 - TSSB is the same as Trs, OD-SSB as specified in clause 8.3.19.